StephainG/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0. <o>
 1. Hello you
 2. The path to success is to take massive, determined action
-3. If the path be beautiful, let us not ask where it leads
 4. Global variables
 5. Local variables
 6. Local variable